 Los Angeles continues to be one of the largest and strongest industrial markets in the world.
 Historical appreciation has been close to 10% per annum.
 The region has an excellent transportation infrastructure including the largest cargo ports in the country.
 Labor is well trained with low absenteeism.
 Every industrial segment is represented in Los Angeles from creative industries, film, distribution, manufacturing of diverse products, high-tech, and medical.
 Southern California now extends to the Inland Empire, San Diego and as far as Las Vegas and Phoenix.

-Our favorite market in Los Angeles is Gardena where we have worked for almost 40 years.
+Our core market in Los Angeles is Gardena where we have worked for almost 40 years.
 It’s location near LAX, The Harbors, West L.A., Downtown, and Orange County makes Gardena one of the most centrally located industrial areas in the region.
+Downtown, LAX, and San Pedro Bay are all 10 to 15 minutes away making Gardena a central location of industrial activity.
 Because institutional ownership is relatively light, there are more opportunities for smaller investors.

 Share via